Dunstwolke/core/docs/src/dunstblick/widgets.md

-@page dunstblick-widgets Dunstblick Widgets
+# Dunstblick Widgets

-@brief Description of the Widgets available in @ref dunstblick
+Description of the Widgets available in [Dunstblick](../dunstblick.md)

 ## Overview

-The following widgets are available in @ref dunstblick:
+The following widgets are available in [Dunstblick](../dunstblick.md):
 - [Button](#widget:button)
 - [Label](#widget:label)
 - [ComboBox](#widget:combobox)